 Let’s Move!
 Active Schools, a sub-initiative of First Lady Michelle Obama’s Let’s Move!
 Campaign announced its 2015 National Award honorees.

-Summit School of Ahwatukee was one of 15 schools in Arizona and five hundred and twenty-five U.S schools representing 37 states, recognized for their outstanding efforts in creating an Active School environment and increasing physical activity and physical education opportunities for students.
+Summit School was one of 15 schools in Arizona and five hundred and twenty-five U.S schools representing 37 states, recognized for their outstanding efforts in creating an Active School environment and increasing physical activity and physical education opportunities for students.

 The Let’s Move!
 Active Schools National Award is the top physical activity and physical education distinction for K-12 schools.
 The award celebrates a school’s commitment to integrating at least 60 minutes of physical activity before, during and after the school day.

 “These schools are raising the bar by creating Active School environments where students are happier, healthier, and higher-performing.
 I am thrilled with their success through Let’s Move!
 Active Schools – they’re helping to create a new norm where physical activity is a fundamental aspect of a young person’s success both in the classroom and in life,” said First Lady Michelle Obama.

 This is the second time Summit School has earned received this national honor.
 “We owe so much to our physical education teacher, Kathy Dean, who has worked tirelessly to help create a culture of health and wellness at Summit,” Head of School Patrick O’Brien proudly shares.